josh-mchugh/programming-scala/chapter-3/README.md

 ## GreetingsForEach.scala
 With Scala the code can be even more concise by using the functional 'foreach'.
 The 'foreach' function no longer has assignments, and accepts a function value as a parameter.
 We provide the body of code for the one argument and use a Range type for the implementation.

+## ScalaInt.scala
+Scala treaats everything as objects.
+There are no primitives in Scala.
+Scala can work with Java by quietly treating Scala objects as primitives when it is needed.
+There is no performance loss at runtime for these type conversions either.